Th3HoopMan/small-magic-box/src/pages/articles/xbox’s-current-2022-lineup-proves-there’s-still-work-to-be-done.md

 ![Xbox GamePass Art](/img/xbox-game-pass-pc-family_key-art.jpg "Xbox GamePass Art")

-January has already started by being arguably the best month in GamePass history, so if they can keep up the tempo the year actually starts to look pretty good.
+January has already started by being arguably the best month in GamePass history, so if they can keep up that tempo the year actually starts to look pretty good.

 They can add any of the following games to GamePass over the next couple of months to keep things exciting: